-The design example consists of the HPMS configured using System Builder, a counter, SRAM wrapper logic, IP cores (CoreSysServices, CoreAHBLite, CoreAHBToAPB3, and CoreAPB3), FLASH\FREEZE macro, fabric AHB master, on-chip 1 MHz RC oscillator, fabric CCC (FCCC), and F\F request and command generator logic (FF\BLKS).
-The fabric AHB master along with the SRAM wrapper (AHBMASTER\FIC\RAM) are used to initialize the fabric SRAM by moving data from the embedded nonvolatile memory (eNVM) to the fabric SRAM through FIC\0 AHB master and slave interfaces using the AHB master in the fabric.
-A Data Storage client is defined in the eNVM with the data to be written to the SRAM.
-This is used to demonstrate the state of the fabric SRAM content after exiting from F\F mode.
-In Active mode (non F\F), the HPMS CCC is configured to provide a 100 MHz clock that is sourced from the FPGA fabric through the CLK\BASE port.
+The design example consists of the HPMS configured using System Builder, a counter, SRAM wrapper logic, IP cores (CoreSysServices, CoreAHBLite, CoreAHBToAPB3, and CoreAPB3), FLASH\FREEZE macro, fabric AHB master, on-chip 1 MHz RC oscillator, fabric CCC (FCCC), F\F request, command generator logic (FF\BLKS), and a synchronizer counter (CLK\Sync\CNTR\Dly) to synchronize the clocks between the fabric and the HPMS system clock after exiting from Flash\Freeze.
+The fabric AHB master along with the SRAM wrapper (AHBMASTER\FIC\RAM) is used to initialize the fabric SRAM by moving data from the embedded nonvolatile memory (eNVM) to the fabric SRAM through FIC\0 AHB master and slave interfaces using the AHB master in the fabric.
+A data storage client is defined in the eNVM with the data to be written to the SRAM.
+This is used to demonstrate the state of the fabric SRAM content after exiting from the F\F mode.

+In the Active mode (non F\F), the HPMS\CCC is configured to provide a 100 MHz clock that is sourced from the FPGA fabric through the CLK\BASE port.
 The FCCC is configured to provide the 50 MHz CLK\BASE reference.
 The on-chip 1 MHz oscillator is the reference clock source for the FCCC.

 The CoreSysServices IP is configured to use only the F\F service option.
 It sends the F\F command to the System Controller whenever it receives the F\F request enable and command from the FF\BLKS logic.
 The FF\BLKS logic generates the F\F request and command based on the F\F entry input signal (ff\trig).
-The FF\BLKS logic also monitors the busy signal from the CoreSysServices IP and the FF TO START signal from the FLASH FREEZE macro.
+The FF\BLKS logic also monitors the busy signal from the CoreSysServices IP and the FF\TO\START signal from the FLASH\FREEZE macro.

 The FF\TO\START signal is asserted by the System Controller to indicate that the Flash\Freeze service is about to start.
-Only 10 $\mu s$ are available to do housekeeping before the core is powered off.
+Only 10 μs are available to do housekeeping before the core is powered off.
 Microsemi recommends the user to use this signal as part of the clock gating process to ensure that any glitches do not cause a sequential element in the design to transition to an unwanted state when entering Flash\Freeze.
-For more information about the FLASH\FREEZE macro, refer to the IGLOO2 FPGA System Controller User Guide.
+For more information about the FLASH\FREEZE macro, refer to the UG0450: IGLOO2 FPGA System Controller User Guide.